HDFC International Debit Card Charges (2025): Fees, Forex & ATM Charges

 How much does it cost to withdraw cash from ATMs via HDFC Bank international debit cards?

-Is there a currency conversion fee when using the card abroad?
+Is there a currency conversion fee for HDFC international debit card transactions?

 What is the dynamic currency conversion fee?